whg-training/whg-training-resources/docs/programming/programming_with_gene_annotations/How_much_of_the_genome_is_in_genes.md

 used instead (in which the region [1,10) would contain only 9 positions, and would miss the 1st genome location at zero).
-This is true for [the database that underlies the [UCSC Genome Browser](https://genome-blog.soe.ucsc.edu/blog/the-ucsc-genome-browser-coordinate-counting-systems/) for example (although not the browser itself, which converts coordinates to 1-based), and is common in programming generally.)
+This is true for [the database that underlies the [UCSC Genome Browser](https://genome-blog.soe.ucsc.edu/blog/the-ucsc-genome-browser-coordinate-counting-systems/) for example (but not the browser itself, which converts coordinates to 1-based), and is common in programming generally.)

 My solution is [here](solutions/part3/gff/regions.py).

-### So how much of the genome is in genes?
+## So how much of the genome is in genes?

 We're ready to answer this!
 Let's use the above to write function that counts the bases covered in each genome: